schustudios/schustudios.github.io/_posts/2020-05-07-git-worktree.markdown

 ## The Problems

 As a lead developer on a large project, I often find myself being called to take on a variety of tasks throughout the day.
 Sometimes, I need to take a look at a Pull Request on Github.
 Other times there is a nasty bug in someone's code that we can't quite figure out.
-And when working on my own work, I sometimes like to refer to other versions of the project, especially when working on a complicated regression bug.
+And when working on my own tickets, I sometimes like to refer to other versions of the project, especially when it involves a complicated regression bug.

 With all this work, it is difficult to constantly keep switching branches throughout the day.
 I can stash the work I have, and checkout another branch easily enough, but all that stashing and branching can be a complicated mess.